-Opportunities abound with the possibility for Lakewood to boost equitable access to EV charging in the City, use public chargers to layer in charging capacity for fleet vehicles, and gather and analyze user metrics to harvest future learnings.
+Opportunities abound with the possibility for Lakewood to boost equitable access to EV charging in Lakewood, to layer public chargers in with charging capacity for fleet vehicles, and to gather and analyze user metrics for future learnings.

-Barriers to this work include staff capacity to monitor charging stations, ability to ensure security and prevent vandalism, costs to operate, capacity of the electric grid in some areas of the city, and the costs associated with retrofitting existing facility parking lots to include charging infrastructure.
+Barriers to this work include staff capacity to monitor charging stations; ability to ensure security and prevent vandalism; costs to operate; capacity of the electric grid in some areas of the city; and the costs associated with retrofitting existing facility parking lots to include charging infrastructure.